jlan84/cross-validation-assignment/individual.md

 In K-fold cross validation, the data is split into **k** groups.
 One group out of the k groups will be the test set, the rest (**k-1**) groups will be the training set.
-In the next iteration, another group will be the test set, and the rest will be the train set.
+In the next iteration, another group will be the test set, and the rest will be the training set.
 The process repeats for k iterations (k-fold).
 In each fold, a metric for accuracy (RMSE in this case) will be calculated and an overall average of that metric will be calculated over k-folds.